 - With classloader isolation, internal code modules are isolated resulting in simple runtime upgrades.

-- Migration: Mule 4 comes with both Application Migration tool and a Devkit Migration tool, making application syntax and connector migration a breeze.
+- Migration: Mule 4 comes with both an Application Migration tool and a Devkit Migration tool, making application syntax and connector migration a breeze.

 7) Well-defined APIs and Mule SDK